RedPitaya/Documentation/developerGuide/fpga/advanced/fpga_boot_loading.rst

 .. seealso::

-    For more details on the startup.sh script and running applications at boot, see the :ref:`C and Python API Documentation <runApp_api>`.
+    For more details on the startup.sh script and running applications at boot, see the :ref:`C++ and Python API Documentation <runApp_api>`.

 Why startup.sh?
 -----------------